Our FAQs are designed to clear up confusion, and help dispel the myths around adoption…

 Can I adopt if I am not, or my partner is not, a UK national?

 Yes.
-We welcome enquiries from people who are UK residents, or who are domiciled in Britain.
+We welcome enquiries from people who are UK residents, or who have been domiciled in the UK for least 12 months.
 Please contact us if you are interested in adopting but are unsure about your status.

 Can I adopt if I'm unemployed or on a low income?